Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 * The classes *BOPDS_PassKey* and *BOPDS_PassKeyBoolean* are too excessive and not used any more in Boolean Operations.
 To replace them the new *BOPDS_Pair* class has been implemented.
 Thus:
   - The method *BOPDS_DS::Interferences()* now returns the *BOPDS_MapOfPair*;
   - The method *BOPDS_Iterator::Value()* takes now only two parameters - the indices of interfering sub-shapes.

+@subsection upgrade_720_UnifySameDomain_history History changes in ShapeUpgrade_UnifySameDomain algorithm

+* The result of Generated and Modified methods in ShapeUpgrade_UnifySameDomain class is now returned list of shape instead only one shape.